 - Your name and date of birth should be exactly as in your passport

-- Your course and course duration are correctly specified
+- Your course and course duration should be correctly specified

-- The financial sources indicated exceed the costs etc.
+- The financial sources indicated should exceed the costs etc.

 - Prepare the visa documentation